-Would you like an uptick in targeted traffic to your blog, higher search engine rankings and a stronger reputation in your niche… for free?
+With a high degree of certainty, guest blogging will be be one of the absolute best strategies to employ if you’d like an uptick in targeted traffic to your blog, higher search engine rankings and a stronger reputation in your niche… all for free.

 What is guest blogging?

-Guest blogging, also called guest posting, is when you write an article for someone else’s blog with the purpose of growing your brand, gaining exposure to a targeted audience, generating traffic and building natural backlinks for your own blog.
+Guest blogging, also called guest posting, is when you write an article for someone else’s blog with the purpose of growing your brand, gaining exposure to your target audience, generating traffic and building natural backlinks for your own blog.

 Although there are some exceptions, a guest post will normally be a unique piece of content you’ll have to write—one you haven’t already published on your blog or anywhere else—and you’ll almost always be writing for a blog with a larger audience than your own (which is one of the major benefits of guest blogging).

 You don’t have to pay to be a guest blogger, either.
 If you’re asked to pay, then that’s a sponsored post, not a guest post.
 In fact, some blogs will even pay you for guest blogging on their site.